Contrasting MYT Netherlands Parent B.V. (MYTE) & Its Competitors

 MYT Netherlands Parent B.V.
-(NYSE: MYTE) is one of 40 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it compare to its competitors?
-We will compare MYT Netherlands Parent B.V. to related businesses based on the strength of its valuation, profitability, earnings, institutional ownership, analyst recommendations, dividends and risk.
+(NYSE: MYTE) is one of 41 public companies in the “Catalog & mail-order houses” industry, but how does it compare to its peers?
+We will compare MYT Netherlands Parent B.V. to related businesses based on the strength of its valuation, analyst recommendations, risk, institutional ownership, dividends, profitability and earnings.

 Analyst Recommendations

-This is a summary of recent ratings and price targets for MYT Netherlands Parent B.V. and its competitors, as reported by MarketBeat.com.
+This is a breakdown of current ratings for MYT Netherlands Parent B.V. and its peers, as reported by MarketBeat.com.

 |Sell Ratings